 What does this mean for Long Bennington Church of England Academy?

 In this school, the amount of money received through the Pupil Premium is low in comparison to most other schools as we have a much lower than average number of children who are eligible for free school meals.
-In this current academic year of 2017-18 we have 22 pupils who were in receipt of Pupil Premium or Forces funding.
+In this current academic year we have 22 pupils who were in receipt of Pupil Premium or Forces funding.